Head-Space

 Head-Space (alternatively stylised as Headspace, without the hyphen) is a graphic novel, written by Tom Fowler (in his writing debut) and illustrated by CJ Cannon, which was released in three parts throughout 2016 by Oni Press as the third volume of the Rick and Morty comic series, based on the television series and franchise of the same name by Justin Roiland and Dan Harmon.
 The only multi-part story arc of the series written by Fowler, following the departure of Zac Gorman, and before the introduction of Kyle Starks, loosely adapting Dune by Frank Herbert, Part One was released on March 30, 2016, Part Two on April 27, 2016, and Part Three on May 25, 2016, with the collected volume including the one-shots Ready Player Morty and Big Game (The Noble Pursuit of Fair Play), respectively written by Pamela Ribon, illustrated by Marc Ellerby, and released February 24, 2016; and written and illustrated by Fowler, and released June 29, 2016.

 The series is notable as the last Rick and Morty comic series arc to follow the Rick Sanchez and Morty Smith of Dimension C-132 (who are killed at the conclusion of the storyline), with most subsequent arcs of the main series switching focus to follow Rick C-137 and Morty Prime, the same versions of the characters from the television series (via the plot element of interdimenstional travel).
 In September 2021, Christopher Lloyd and Jaeden Martell respectively portrayed the Rick and Morty of Dimension C-132 in one of a series of promotional interstitials, directed by Paul B. Cummings.

-Premise

-Part One

-In a very special issue of Rick and Morty, the family finds RICK'S SEVERED HEAD!
-Unable to find Morty, they assume both are dead and begin the somber steps of funeral arrangement.
-Meanwhile, Rick and Morty… have bigger problems.

-Part Two

-Rick and Morty are stuck inside the severed head of another dimension's Morty, and things are getting... weird.
-They still have a narrow chance of saving their own dimension from alien invasion… but only if Morty can get the science right!

-Part Three

-Having survived their adventures fending off alien invasions in "head-space," Rick and Morty finally return home just in time for the beginning of the same freakin' alien invasion.
-Can Rick and Morty stave off this newest, samest invasion?
-What awful decisions will they be forced to make?
-How long will this new galactic empire last?
-(Maybe 80 years?
-More?
-Probably somewhere in there).